Kirkoswald, Cumbria: Heritage

 The village name means "Church of St Oswald", the parish church being dedicated to Saint Oswald, King of Northumbria.
 The body of Oswald is believed to have been taken through the village.
 The church lies on the southern edge of the village overlooking the River Eden, close to the bridge connecting Kirkoswald to Lazonby.
 St Oswald's Church is unique in having a 19th-century bell tower on top of a hill 200 yards from the church itself.
 Parts of the church date from the 12th century, the chancel being added in 1523, when the "College" was founded by Thomas Dacre, 2nd Baron Dacre and his wife.
 A sacred spring lies under the nave of the church, and a well is found on the west wall.

 In 1808 a hoard of perhaps 543 Northumbrian copper alloy stycas and a silver trefoil ornament was found amongst an uprooted tree in the parish.

 One of Kirkoswald's most splendid buildings is the College, its name recalling the days when St Oswald's Church was a collegiate church.
 Originally built in 1450 as a Pele Tower it became, after dissolution in 1547, home to the Fetherstonhaugh family, which previously lived at Featherstone Castle, Northumberland.

+The population in the 1841 census was 691 inhabitants.